Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Axiomatisation

 \section{Axiomatisation $\AAstar$}

-In this section we propose a novel axiomatisation for the set of always-validities AA$^\ast$.
+In this section we propose an axiomatisation for the set of always-validities AA$^\ast$.
 Our axiomatisation is not based on reduction axioms but displays a sort of reduction from $\ast$-validities to $\epsilon$-validities.

-\paragraph*{Comparison of AA and AA$^\ast$}
+\paragraph*{Comparison of AA and AA$^\ast$.}

 As expected, axiomatisation {\bf AA}$^\ast$ does not extend \textbf{AA} (see \cite{AA}), but should rather be seen as a restriction of {\bf AA}.
 Indeed the set of $\ast$-validities is included in that of $\epsilon$-validities (see Proposition \ref{propAlwaysValidImpliesValid}).
-The {\bf AA} axioms (A3): $[\alpha . a]\F$ if $|\alpha|_a \geq |\alpha|_!$, and (A7): $[\alpha]K_a \phi \leftrightarrow [\alpha]\F \lor \bigwedge_{\alpha \view \beta} K_a [\beta]\phi$ are not $\ast$-valid.
-To show that $\nvDash^\ast[\alpha . a]\F$ if $|\alpha|_a \geq |\alpha|_!$, take $\beta= p. q$ and $\alpha =a$.
+The {\bf AA} axioms (A3): $[\alpha a]\F$ if $|\alpha|_a \geq |\alpha|_!$, and (A7): $[\alpha]K_a \phi \leftrightarrow [\alpha]\F \lor \bigwedge_{\alpha \view \beta} K_a [\beta]\phi$ are not $\ast$-valid.
+To show that $\nvDash^\ast[\alpha a]\F$ if $|\alpha|_a \geq |\alpha|_!$, take $\beta= p. q$ and $\alpha =a$.
 Let $M=(W,\sim,V)$ be a model and $s\in W$ a state such that $s\bowtie \beta$, \emph{i.e.} $s\in V(p)$ and $s,\in V(q)$.
-Then $s,\beta \nvDash [\alpha . a]\F $ because $s\bowtie p. q. a. a$.
+Then $s,\beta \nvDash [\alpha a]\F $ because $s\bowtie p. q. a. a$.

 For $[\alpha]K_a \phi \leftrightarrow [\alpha]\F \lor \bigwedge_{\alpha \view \beta} K_a [\beta]\phi$, we give a counterexample in the single-agent case $\A = \lbrace a \rbrace$.
 Consider a model $M=(W,\sim,V)$ with two states $s,t \in W$ such that $s\sim_a t$.
 Suppose $p$ is true in $s$ and $t$ but $q$ is only valid in $s$.
 Let $ \beta= p. p. a$ and $\alpha = q. a$.
 We consider the formula $\phi := \lnot K_a q$.
-Note that $s\bowtie \beta. \alpha$ so $s,\beta \nvDash [\alpha]\F$.
+Note that $s\bowtie \beta \alpha$ so $s,\beta \nvDash [\alpha]\F$.

 Here $s,\beta \satisfies [\alpha] K_a \phi$ because $s,p. p. a. q. a \satisfies K_a \lnot K_a q$.
 Indeed, \textbf{view}$_a(p . p. a. q. a)= \lbrace p. p. a. a \rbrace$ and $s,p. p. a. a \satisfies \lnot K_a q$ and $t,p. p. a. a \satisfies \lnot K_a q$ since $t,p. p. a. a \satisfies \lnot q$.
 However $s,\beta \nvDash \bigwedge_{\alpha \view \gamma} K_a [\gamma]\lnot K_a q$ because $s,\beta \nvDash K_a [q. a]\lnot K_a q$.
 In fact we have $s,p. p. a \satisfies K_a [q. a]K_a q$.
 This is the case because \textbf{view}$_a(p. p. a)= \lbrace p. a \rbrace$, $s,p. a \satisfies [q. a]K_a q$ and trivially $t,p. a \satisfies [q. a]K_a q$ (because $t \not\bowtie p. a. q. a$).
 Therefore, $ s,\beta \nvDash [\alpha]K_a \phi \rightarrow [\alpha]\F \lor \bigwedge_{\alpha \view \gamma}K_a[\gamma]\phi$.